nweiyue/tp/docs/UserGuide.md

 Student commands allow you to add a student with `addstu` or remove a student from the student list by using `deletestu`.
 You can also modify the particulars of a student with `editstu` command.
 Furthermore, if you want to search for certain students in the student list, try out `findstu` and utilize `liststu` to gain a full view of the list again.
-Lastly, `clearstu` is a easy to remove all the students in the current student list.
+Lastly, `clearstu` allows you to remove all the students in the current student list at once.
 <br/>
 <br/>